 3rd Wednesday of the month, 7:30 pm, Multi-Purpose Room

 Our newest group will meet to learn about issues impacting God’s creation and discuss how our church can be more environmentally friendly.
 We typically meet on a Sunday in the Gathering Room after the 11:15 service.
+Currently virtual.

 The FACETS Hot Meals program serves hot food to the Fairfax community every night; our church provides meals twice a month.
 We meet in the afternoon to cook our Thyme Beef Veggie Stew and assemble bags of bread, fruit leather, fig newtons, and some soul-refreshing dark chocolate.
 The meals are picked up later in the day to be distributed.